En Iniya Iyanthira: Plot

 The plot opens up in the year 2021 where India is ruled by a dictator called Jeeva.
 In his rule, the population is kept under control by killing elderly people when they cross the prescribed age limit.
-Everyone is allotted a unique name with two letters by Government.
+Everyone is allotted a unique name with two syllables by the government.
 Every citizen of the country must strictly adhere to the rules of Jeeva and admire, adore him.
 The country is in total control of Jeeva's robots.
 People are identified only with their social security numbers and all the details are fed and controlled by Master Computer at Capital City.

 On a New Year's Eve, Nila, a homemaker is very delighted for having the Government's permission letter to have a boy baby from Population Control Board.
 She intimates the news to her husband Sibi.
 While Government, allots a home space of Nila's residence for a man named Ravi and his pet Jeano.
 Jeano is a Robotic pet which can speak.
 As per the government's rule, home space should not be allotted to more than three people.
 So Nila's husband leaves to verify about Ravi's allotment but does not return home.
 Nila, tries to find him but in vain, she uses his social security number but finds that such a person does not exist.

 What happened to Sibi?
 What is the role of Ravi in Sibi's disappearance?
 How Nila finds her husband and a shocking truth about Jeeva and his dictatorship with the help of Jeano?

 The rest of story moves with the answers to these questions.